nitinvarma02/projects/EDA on Synthea data(2024)- SQL/READme.md

 16. What is the average duration of a consultation by gender?
 17. What is the blood pressure status (Hypertensive or Normal) for patients with 'Systolic Blood Pressure' readings?

-The possibilities are endless with this data the main aim is to showcase SQL skills
+The possibilities are endless with this data the main aim is to showcase SQL skills.